 Types of cholesterol

-The two main types of blood cholesterol are:
+The two main types of cholesterol are:

-- high-density lipoprotein (HDL) – also known as ‘good’ cholesterol because it can help to protect you against coronary heart disease.
+- High-density lipoprotein (HDL) – also known as ‘good’ cholesterol because it can help to protect you against coronary heart disease.

 Some causes of high blood cholesterol include:

 - Low intake of foods containing healthy fats – healthy fats tend to increase the good (HDL) cholesterol.